An introduction to the “Hard Roads to Shu”, their environment, history, and adventures since ancient times

 Figure 9 : Alexander Wylie found the Han River hazardous and Père Armand David and the Russian Expedition of Col. Sosnovsky were boat-wrecked in the rapids.
 (From [R.24])

 Père Armand David made three major journeys in China studying the wildlife and collecting specimens of the flora, fauna and geology.
-He was the first European to see and study the Giant Panda and has given his name to a species of deer (Père David’s deer) previously unknown to Europeans.
+He was the first European to see and study the Giant Panda and gave his name to a species of deer (Père David’s deer) previously unknown to Europeans.
 His third journey in 1872-1873 included investigating areas of the northern and southern slopes of the Qinling Mountains.
 The main report of his activities was published in 1875 as “Journal de Mon Troisième Voyage d’Exploration dans L’Empire Chinois” [R.20].
-After investigations on the northern slopes of the Qinling, he was working near Baoji and decided to go the Hanzhong basin on the southern slopes before returning to Hankou by boat via the Han River.
+After investigations in the Lao and other valleys on the northern slopes of the Qinling, he decided to go the Hanzhong basin on the southern slopes before returning to Hankou by boat via the Han River.
 Perhaps Wylie’s successful journey to Hankou suggested this to him.
 He was aware that Baron von Richthofen had just (1872) travelled through the Qinling using the Northern Plank Road so he decided to take another route along what is usually called the Baoye Road.
-He started on February 15, 1873 and travelled through what today is today called the Shitou River valley, passed the Guangdang Mountains and climbed through the Wuli Po.
+He started on February 15, 1873 and travelled through today’s Shitou River valley, passed the Guangdang Mountains and climbed through the Wuli Po.
 Reaching the tableland he stayed at a village called Jutou Jie which is the site of the present day county seat of Taibai Xian.
 He notes that there was a road from here to Guozhen in the Wei Valley which had also interested von Richthofen.
 They continued along the Bao River through Jiangkou to join the main Lianyun Road.
-Von Richthofen had already passed this way in 1872 band he read David’s descriptions – especially of wildlife and geology – with great interest and most likely included material from them in his later reports.
+Von Richthofen had already passed this way in 1872 and he later read David’s descriptions – especially of wildlife and geology – with great interest and most likely included material from them in his later reports.
 Père Armand David stayed for some time near Chenggu and Mianxian and made expeditions into the mountains.
 Some of his activity is included in the document on Catholic Priests to be accessed at [W.9].
 He finally went by boat on the Han River from Chenggu to Hankou.
-Unfortunately, his boat was wrecked among the fierce rapids that occur between Yangxian and Shiquan and he lost many specimens – but survived to write his diary.
+Unfortunately, his boat was wrecked on some fierce rapids that occur between Shiquan and Ankang.
+He lost many valuable specimens – but survived to write his diary.

 Russian travellers accompanying Col. Sosnovsky’s expedition came to Hanzhong from Hankou along the Han River by boat in 1874 and then travelled to Gansu and Lanzhou via Mianxian, Liuyang, Huixian and present day Tianshui (Qing period Qin Zhou) along what is today Highway G316.
 The report of the expedition, including wonderful gravure productions of sketches from the places visited and drawn by Dr. P. Piassetsky was published in 1880 in Russian and was quickly translated and published in French (1883) and English (1884).
 The English title is “Russian travellers in Mongolia and China.”
 (Piassetsky, [R.24]).
 Apart from the linking roads through the Han Valley, they did not travel by the main Shu Roads but did leave significant information on the secondary roads through Gansu that became so important near the end of WW2.
 The description of the Han River route from Hankou to Hanzhong is detailed and valuable.
 The interactions between the Upper Han and the Lower Han and the shipping information from these times are all important in Shu Road research.
 The difficulties of river travel were recorded in the shipwreck that nearly finished the expedition just north of Shiquan (see Figure 9).
 The expedition included a professional photographer (A.E.
 Boyarsky) some of whose early photographs of Hanzhong have been included in a recent publication in Chinese by Sun Qixiang [R.33].
 A report of a meeting between the Russian expedition and local Christians near Hanzhong has been included in the document on Catholic Priests at Web reference [W.9].
 The only traveller discussed here who did not meet local Christians and their local priests when in Hanzhong seems to have been Alexander Wylie.
 But his stay in Hanzhong was short and wet.